PeteLow-13/Proshop/README.md

 ## Description

-A full stack project using the MERN stack to sell products
+A full stack project using the MERN stack to sell products.

 ## Table of Contents